 - Hire an Attorney or Legal Representation – for a fee, a criminal defense lawyer can help with the process of being released from a detention facility.

 How Long does it usually take to be Released from Jail?

-In Las Vegas, it is possible for a bail agent to have the bail bond ready in a matter of a few hours.
-Once the Bail Bond in Las Vegas is posted, it usually takes from 4 to 12 or more hours for the criminal defendant to be released.
+In Las Vegas, it is possible for a bail agent to have the Las Vegas bail bonds ready in a matter of a few hours.
+Once the Bail Bonds Las Vegas is posted, it usually takes from 4 to 12 or more hours for the criminal defendant to be released.